pxcbe/apt-installer/README.md

 sudo passwd root
 ```

-Next download the .sh file and put it on the plc using WinSCP.
-The directory i used is /opt/plcnext
+Next download the .sh file and put it on the PLCnext using WinSCP.
+The directory i used is /opt/plcnext.
-The directory where the .deb files will be placed during the install is /opt/plcnext/apt_installer, this can be changed in the script using the built in linux text editor or any other editor on your computer.
+The directory where the .deb files will be placed during the install is /opt/plcnext/apt_installer, this can be changed in the script using the built-in linux text editor or any other tect editor on your computer (notepad++, notepad,...).

 ## running the script
-To run the script make it avalable for execute using in the folder where the script is located:
+To run the script make it avalable as an executable using this comand in the folder where the script is located:
 ```
 chmod 755 apt-installer.sh
 ```